 Leaving children, helpless adults, or pets in a vehicle with the windows closed is dangerous.
 They can be overcome by the extreme heat and suffer permanent injuries or even death from heat stroke.
 Never leave a child, a helpless adult, or a pet alone in a vehicle, especially with the windows closed in warm or hot weather.

 The vehicle aerodynamics are designed to improve fuel economy performance.
-This may result in a pulsing sound when either rear window is down and the front windows are up.
-To reduce the sound, open either a front window or the sunroof (if equipped).
+This may result in a pulsing sound when a window is partially open.
+To reduce the sound, open another window or the sunroof (if equipped).

 Power Windows